Slow Cooker Birria de Res

-This Slow Cooker Birria de Res recipe is a Mexican shredded beef dish made with a flavorful combination of dried chile peppers, tomatoes, garlic, and broth.
-This tender and juicy birria beef is perfect for tacos, burritos, tortas, and more!
+This Beef Birria, or Birria de Res, is a Mexican shredded beef dish made with a flavorful combination of dried chile peppers, tomatoes, garlic, and broth.
+This tender and juicy be birria is perfect for tacos, burritos, tortas, and more!

-Birria de Res (beef birria) is a deeply rich and ultra-satisfying Mexican beef stew that is so insanely flavorful—you won’t believe it’s made with just a few simple ingredients.
-It’s made in the slow cooker to give the flavors of the beef, chile peppers, and tomatoes plenty of time to come together.
-The result is mouthwatering deliciousness.
+Birria de Res (beef birria) is a deeply rich and ultra-satisfying Mexican beef recipe that is so insanely flavorful—you won’t believe it’s made with just a few simple ingredients.

-If you love making Mexican dishes at home, you will also want to try this Slow Cooker Beef Machaca and Mexican Shredded Beef.
+If you love making Mexican dishes at home, you will also want to try this Slow Cooker Beef Machaca and Albondigas al Chiptole.

 Birria de Res Ingredients